 Coconut Chia Pudding is a nutrient-rich, make-ahead breakfast option with just 3 ingredients.
 Try it with Blueberry-Lemon Compote for a beautiful plant-based breakfast.

 Why You'll Love this Coconut Chia Pudding

-I suggest mixing the chia seeds and liquid in a Mason jar so you can pop on the lid and give it a good shake.
+Pro tip: I suggest mixing the chia seeds and liquid in a Mason jar so you can pop on the lid and give it a good shake.
 This helps prevent the chia seeds from clumping together once they expand in the liquid.